-When it comes to evaluating dog behavior and making a careful assessment a variety of factors come into play.
-Just as humans a dog's personality and temperament is the end result of genes and the environment.
-The nature versus nurture debate therefore applies to the canine world as well.
-Is a dog's behavior the result of an intrinsic mix of genes or is it the result of several experiences the dog has made on this world?
-Very likely both are fundamental factors.
+When it comes to evaluating dog behavior and making a careful assessment, a variety of factors come into play.
+Just as in humans, a dog's personality and temperament are the end result of the interplay of genes and the environment.
+The nature versus nurture debate applies to the canine world, as well.
+Is a dog's behavior the result of an intrinsic mix of genes, or is it the result of several experiences the dog has had in this world?
+It's very likely that both are fundamental factors.

-The nature versus nurture term was coined by anthropologist Francis Galton.
+The phrase "nature versus nurture" was coined by anthropologist Francis Galton.
 The theory emphasizes the importance of innate qualities versus personal experiences.
-Behavioral traits of dogs therefore may be the result of one or the other or most likely both.
+Behavioral traits of dogs may be the result of one or the other or most likely both.
 There are many factors capable of influencing a dog's behavior and they may have a hereditary or environmental origin.
-Following are common factors that may influence a dog's behavior.
+The following are common factors that may influence a dog's behavior.

 A dog's behavior may also significantly be influenced by the breed.
-You may have a hyperactive Labrador because this breed was meant to work for most of the day and you may have an aloof Rottweiler because this guarding breed was bred to be wary of strangers.
+You may have a hyperactive Labrador because this breed was meant to work for most of the day.
+You may have an aloof Rottweiler because this guarding breed was bred to be wary of strangers.
 For this reason, it is very important to evaluate a breed very well before considering adopting a dog.
-Learn about the history of the dog, the typical temperament and its needs.
-However, consider that within a breed, each dog mmay have their individual personalities that may not necessarily abide to the ''breed standard''.
+Learn about the history of the dog, the typical temperament, and its needs.
+However, consider that within a breed, each dog may have their individual personalities that may not necessarily abide by the ''breed standard.''

 The Role of Nurture

 The litter plays a big factor in the upbringing of a puppy.
-A very large litter may mean that mother dog may have a hard time in taking care of all pups and this may influence future behaviors.
-A puppy learns a lot from its litter mates and mother and this is why owners are told to get a puppy only after it has reached eight weeks.
-A puppy for instance who tends to nip a lot, may have missed being taught proper bite inhibition, something the owner will have to teach twenty bite marks later.
+A very large litter may mean that the mother dog may have a hard time taking care of all pups; this may influence future behaviors.
+A puppy learns a lot from its littermates and mother and this is why owners are told to get a puppy only after it has reached eight weeks.
+A puppy, for instance, who tends to nip a lot may have missed being taught proper bite inhibition, something the owner will have to teach twenty bite marks later.

-Puppies undergo a critical phase in puppy hood between 4 weeks and 4 months.
-During this critical phase puppies must learn as much as they can about the world around them.
-Exposing the puppy to as many people, noises, pets and places will help the puppy grow into a stable dog that does not react much to new people or sounds.
+Puppies undergo a critical phase in puppyhood between four weeks and four months.
+During this critical phase, puppies must learn as much as they can about the world around them.
+Exposing the puppy to as many people, noises, pets, and places will help the puppy grow into a stable dog that does not react much to new people or sounds.
 Lack of proper socialization may cause behavior problems such as anxiety or aggression.

 Health plays a big role in behavior.
 A healthy mind is in a healthy body.
 For this reason, dogs affected by sudden behavioral problems should be seen by a veterinarian.
 Some forms of aggression may be linked to health problems such as low thyroid levels.
 Dogs who have pain may also become grumpy and prone to behavioral changes.
 Dogs on certain medication may also undergo behavior changes.

 Here the owner may come into play.
 Litters of puppies raised in dark garages with no sensorial stimulation may be affected for life.
-Dogs abused, or on the contrary, spoiled may also undergo behavioral changes.
-If a dog has bad experiences it may become fearful and defensive, whereas if it has many good experiences his confidence will grow.
-The environment may play a big role in a dog's behavior and it may help dogs born with bad genes or it may turn bad good dogs blessed with good genes.
+Dogs abused or, on the contrary, spoiled may also undergo behavioral changes.
+If a dog has bad experiences, it may become fearful and defensive, whereas if it has many good experiences, its confidence will grow.
+The environment may play a big role in a dog's behavior, and it may help dogs born with bad genes or it may turn bad dogs into good dogs blessed with good genes.